Home > Design > Muzzle Devices

 Some muzzle devices reduce recoil or muzzle rise to help you stay on target.
 Others minimize flash to preserve your night vision and reduce your visual signature.
 Some are tuned to redirect blast forward, which protects teammates or shooters in confined spaces.
 Suppressor mounts and hybrid devices go a step further, enabling modularity or blending features from multiple categories.

-In short, muzzle devices aren’t just aesthetic or optional—they’re functional components that should be selected based on your build goals, use case, and legal constraints.
+In short, muzzle devices aren’t just aesthetic or optional — they’re functional components that should be selected based on your build goals, use case, and legal constraints.

 Types of Muzzle Devices

 Muzzle devices fall into several distinct categories, each optimized for a specific purpose.
 While they may look similar at a glance, their internal geometry and gas management strategies make a significant difference in how your rifle behaves.
-Understanding the role of each type—and their potential trade-offs—is key to selecting the right device for your build.
-We’ll break down the most common types below:
+Understanding the role of each type — along with their strengths and trade-offs — is key to selecting the right device for your build.

 Bare Muzzle (No Muzzle Device)